Work and Wages

 Wage is the remuneration, calculated usually in monetary terms, which the owner or the authorized body is required to pay the employee for work performed.
 Wages depend on difficulty of labour and working conditions, professional skills, results of working and economic activity of the organization.
 While the minimum wage is determined under the law, there is no maximum sum of wages.
 According to the Ukrainian Labour Code, wages are subject to indexation taking into account inflation rate.

 Wages must be paid at least twice a month (once every half month) on a day established by collective agreement or employer’s act, as agreed with trade union.
 More specifically, wages must be paid once in every 16 calendar days however not later than 7 days after the end of the period for which payment is made.
-Payment of wages can be made through bank transfer or money order if worker has given written consent for that.
+Payment of wages can be made through bank transfer if worker has given written consent for that.

 Wages for working by an employment contract with an irregular work schedule are paid for the time when the employee has actually worked.